Jerrylum/vex-tm-bridge/README.md

 An unofficial Python bridge for interacting with VEX Tournament Manager software.
 This package provides a high-level API to control and monitor VEX Tournament Manager through its UI using pywinauto and web scraping.

+> [!CAUTION]
-> [!CAUTION] > **This package is very likely to be considered as unauthorized software.** As an Event Partner, using this package might be treated as a violation of the Commitment to Event Excellence.
+> **This package is very likely to be considered as unauthorized software.** As an Event Partner, using this package might be treated as a violation of the Commitment to Event Excellence.
 This package accesses Tournament Manager through UI automation (pywinauto) and web scraping, which might be considered as accessing internal components of Tournament Manager outside of the official open API protocols.
 >
 > **Read the official [TM Public API guidelines](https://kb.roboticseducation.org/hc/en-us/articles/19238156122135) and [Commitment to Event Excellence](https://kb.roboticseducation.org/hc/en-us/articles/12094736701975-Commitment-to-Event-Excellence) before using this package in any official event.**

 ## Why Use This Package?

-This package doesn't "go beyond" what the TM Public API can do in terms of functionality.
-The key benefit of using this package is that it does not require an API key, which expires every year and needs to be re-obtained from the official source.
+This package provides similar functionality to the TM Public API.
+One benefit of using this package is that developers do not need to obtain an API key, which expires every year and needs to be re-obtained from the official source.

+You might be fine using this package while respecting the spirit of the TM Public API guidelines, which is why this package intentionally does NOT provide some functionality that could compromise event integrity.

 ## Functionality Available